Claremont War Memorial

 Overview

-Mrs Shaw and two children standing on the step of the Claremont War Memorial.
-A pennant flying from the top of the memorial.
-People standing on the right hand side, and large trees in the background.
+Edith Shaw and two children standing on the steps of the Claremont War Memorial.
+A pennant is flying from the top of the memorial.
+People standing on the right hand side.
+Large trees in the background.

 Historical information